nikolalsvk/blog/content/blog/do-not-follow-javascript-trends/index.md

 ### Research and test out before making a decision

-Reading blog posts, tweets, and announcements are helpful, but to best experience whether something is for you is by getting experience in it.
+Reading blog posts, tweets, and announcements are helpful, but to best experience, whether something is for you is by getting experience in it.
 Try building a prototype for what you are planning to use it.
 See how it 'dances' with the rest of what you are doing.